Corporate

 What seem like huge shifts that come out of nowhere are typically not.
 It is the S curve of technology adoption that starts slow.
 The right innovation meets needs not met before, and that’s when momentum builds.
 It gets to a point where suddenly it becomes curved.
 You see the big swing up, and that is where it becomes more mainstream.
 That is when everyone says, ‘Hang on, this is the new wave.’
 But it has been happening for a while.
 If you trace the steps back of these innovations, you see that it is more of a continuum.
 It is really a continuum of technological evolution and how people use technology.
 However, at these periods of time, enough people suddenly realize, yes, this is amazing.
 Now we are moving on to the amazing part of the cloud chapter of the story.
 I think this will be with us forever.
 Just like a bunch of stuff that happened in the mainframe and desktop waves, that technology is still part of what we use today; it is just in a different form.
 When people ask me if the cloud is a fad or a passing thing, my argument is that it is not like all the other stuff before because it never went away.
 The form evolves as technology progresses and as people’s needs evolve.
 Cloud technologies and value are being adopted rapidly now, so our solutions need to keep up with those trends.
 I do not foresee a future where cloud services will not be part of our technology stack.
 It will develop into something even better, and that will be the next wave, but it is just going to be on that continuum.

 It was the summer before I started my undergraduate engineering degree in India.
 What happened was that I had done theater for fun and was spinning in circles about where that was heading.
 One of my friends auditioned for a role as an extra for a series being filmed in the city where I lived.
 It also happens that my parents, especially my dad, come from the theater space, and he is a well-recognized playwright who has lots of friends in those groups.
 Anyway, I went to this TV thing with my friend, and the camera operator was a close friend of my dad.
-He was like, ‘Hey, what are you doing here?”
-I’m like, ‘Oh, this guy.’
-So he says, ‘Why don’t you join me?’
+He was like, ‘Hey, what are you doing here?’
+I say, ‘Oh, I’m with this guy.’
+So cameraman says, ‘Why don’t you join me?’
 I joined as an extra, and before you knew it, I was written in as one of the characters and shot it.
-It only had one season because they ran out of money.
+It was only one season because they ran out of money.
 However, I was a kid, 20–21 years old, who got to be in a series because of some people I knew.
 The camera operator has been a friend of my father since I was a kid.
 He helped me be in front of the camera and frame a shot.
 He would call me in, and I would look at how we shot the scene.
 I learned how cameras work, so I understood them when I was young.
 I lost any inhibition or fear of being on camera and found that I enjoyed being able to emote and connect with the camera.
 Again, I did not have a booming Bollywood career after that, but it helped me with Siemens.
-We named the cameras for Let’s Kick Some SaaS and the Hot SaaS challenge, and I often talk to them as if they were people.
+We named the cameras for Let’s Kick Some SaaS and the Hot SaaS Challenge, and I often talk to them as if they were people.

 Yeah, I did.
 Of all the things I do poorly, I think the one thing I do well is jump into things shamelessly, like I have no concept.
 I walked into things thinking I could do stuff, and I have done that all my life.
-I played a lot of soccer growing up, and I used to be on the field all the time since I remembered to walk.
+I played a lot of soccer growing up, and I used to be on the field all the time since I learned to walk.
 I was decent at soccer, but I never thought of it as anything more than a sport I played for fun.
 I played competitively in school and college.

-When I was working at Autodesk’s European headquarters in Switzerland, one of my colleague’s played soccer.
+When I was working at Autodesk’s European headquarters in Switzerland, one of my colleagues played soccer.
 He used to play on a second-division club locally, but we played pick-up games twice a week together.
-I joined pick-up games that mostly people at work and close by played in.
+I joined pickup games that mostly people at work and close by played in.
 This guy, who I also used to work with, came up to me while I was on the field to ask if I would want to try out for his soccer club.
 I was like, ‘Sure, let’s do it.’
 So, I showed up to their camp for tryouts, and they were looking for someone to play a particular position.
 I played striker but also attacking midfield.
 I was mainly an attacking player, but I was good at distributing the ball.
 However, they were looking for someone who could play in more attacking positions.
-They saw me play and asked if I wanted to play first this season, so I said sure!
-I played in the second division in Switzerland for two seasons.
+They saw me play and asked if I wanted to play this season, so I said sure!
+I was on the second division team in Switzerland for two seasons.
 When I left, I could not keep playing because of my work.
 I also got a nasty injury towards the end of it, which made me rethink if I could keep up with the physical demands of playing at that level.
 I was rather good at playing, but I was not built to go further.
 After that, I did not play competitively at any level, but I played for fun in Portland, Oregon, for the local Italian association.
 The secondary club I played for in Switzerland was owned by an Italian guy, and many of the players were Italian immigrants or Italian Swiss.
 So, I ended up learning some Italian.

 I live a little vicariously through my oldest daughter, who played soccer professionally in Chile.
 She is a talented soccer player who played on two professional first-division teams in Chile.
 We would stream her games on TV to watch her play.